Machinists’ Tips for Achieving Precision Small Metal Parts

 For instance, it might be the case that we can do seven out of ten steps on a CNC lathe, but two other steps would need to be done using electrical discharge machining (EDM) and a final step would require an additional process from an outside vendor.
 These added steps and a secondary process from a third-party vendor would all have an impact on cost.

-2. Needing More Steps in the Process
+2. Needing More Steps in the Precise Machining Process

-A common challenge in CNC machining services — one we handle every day here at Metal Cutting, where we specialize in very small precision components — is the deburring of parts that have extremely small attributes.
+A common challenge in CNC machining small parts — one we handle every day here at Metal Cutting, where we specialize in very small precision components — is the deburring of parts that have extremely small attributes.
 A case in point is a part that appears to be the size of a pencil in a drawing but in actuality, when you look at the specifications and scale, turns out to be the size of a pinhead.